Home | The Boat | First Mate | Admiral | Guestbook

 Next to be installed: a double unit on the port side for the computer.

-an A/C plug for the Christmas tree lights
+I am also considering an A/C plug for the Christmas tree lights

-In front of the galley sink To power the 12-volt DVD player.
+In front of the galley sink

-Aft port side, corner (double) My computer, and the hand-held VHF radio and charger
+My computer, and the hand-held VHF radio and charger

-Port side, forward dinette seat Because I sit there and it's handy.
+Because I sit there and it is handy.
 Powers the portable 12-volt fan most often.

 Boats become homes -- at least ones that are lived aboard long term.
 In the six years I've owned Seaweed, I've made a few changes/alterations.
 Some cost nothing but time, and others, well, others were $$$.
 But none of these items came with the model initially and all add to my life and happiness quotient.